nicholasdille/container-slides/110_ecosystem/buildkit/usage.template.md

         --host tcp://127.0.0.1:2375
 ```

-XXX

-Run a build from local files:
+Run a build from local files sharing the same network namespace

 ```plaintext
 docker run -it \\